Looking to add some Pittsburgh to your Pinterest? Here are a few accounts based in the ‘Burg to follow.

 This is the first episode of Pittsburgh Dad.
 Follow the Pittsburgh Dad YouTube, … Read the rest

 Sunday, March 6 is the 16th annual Empty Bowls dinner to benefit the Greater Pittsburgh Community Food Bank.
 This is a simple meal of bread and soup.
 Tickets are $20 per person but that includes a bowl that has been handmade by local artists and volunteers.
 (I think we made bowls in my high school ceramics class for the very first empty bowls dinner).

-Last year over 1500 people turned out for the annual dinner – read more about the 2010 empty bowls dinner here in the Post-Gazette and here in Pittsburgh Magazine – this… Read the rest
+Last year over 1500 people turned out for the annual dinner – read more about the 2010 empty bowls dinner here in the Post-Gazette and here in Pittsburgh Magazine – this article includes lots of great… Read the rest